contest-framework/server/documentation/install.md

   `cargo install --git https://github.com/tertestrial/server.git`
 - from source: clone this codebase and run
   <code type="make/command" dir="..">make install</code>
-- coming soon: download the binary for your platform from the releases page

 ### Ignoring the FIFO pipe